South Korea

 We really should take more time in South Korea at some point, especially to get out of the capital and visit more of the country.
 There just wasn’t time for that on this trip though.
 My justification is that Seoul is an easy and comfortable hub and we have a high likelihood of being back.
 In terms of creature comforts, friendly people, and great food, I’ll definitely take the opportunity to visit again.

-One thought on “Ejected from Meerkat and Friends
+1 thoughts on “Ejected from Meerkat and Friends

 1. Poor Emma!
 She still talks about how she wasn’t big enough for the meerkat cafe but she still says that having cats all over her was “amazing!”
 Also, we definitely need to go just to go eat!